Kathy (Smith) Dobesh, DVM, Co-Owner

 Julie's professional interests include cardiology, exotic mammals (rabbits, ferrets, rodents), reptiles, feline medicine, emergency medicine, and understanding and managing pain in all species.
 She is a member of the American Veterinary Medical Association, the American Animal Hospital Association, the New Mexico Veterinary Medical Association and the International Veterinary Emergency and Critical Care Society.
 She is also a USDA accredited veterinarian.

-Julie is so happy to call NM her home again!
-Her personal interests include yoga, hiking, gardening, traveling and being outdoors with her husband and her two canine companions, Scarlett and Luna.
+Julie is so happy to call NM her home!
+Her personal interests include yoga, hiking, gardening, traveling and being outdoors with her husband, daughter and her canine companion, Scarlett.

 Education: Colorado State University 2009